 Deja vu: Prosecutors and law enforcement again oppose some sentencing reforms

-Nebraska State Penitentiary in Lincoln is the state’s oldest prison.
+Replacing the Nebraska State Penitentiary in Lincoln with a new, 1,500-bed facility still won’t solve the state’s chronic prison overcrowding, some senators argued Thursday.
 (Rebecca S. Gratz for the Nebraska Examiner)

 LINCOLN — Just as they did in 2015, prosecutors and law enforcement officials are criticizing criminal sentencing reforms recommended to reduce Nebraska’s nation-leading prison overcrowding as going too far.

 While opponents said they support some steps, such as expansion of drug courts and increasing prison rehabilitation programs, they attacked suggestions to reduce minimum sentences and limit longer sentences for so-called “habitual criminals.”

 “When we did get tough on gun crimes, the trend line for violence went down.That’s incontrovertible,” said Sgt.
 Aaron Hanson, who testified Wednesday on behalf of the Omaha Police Department and its union.

 “Our community got safer.
 There were less shootings, there were less homicides,” Hanson said.

 He referred to stepped up enforcement by police in Omaha and a 2009 state law that enhanced sentences for gun crimes — factors that a recent Omaha World-Herald report showed contributed significantly to Nebraska’s prison overcrowding woes.